Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 enabled: true

-Agent Trace Display renders tool-using agent traces as color-coded step cards with collapsible observations, JSON pretty-printing, and a timeline sidebar:
+Agent Trace Display renders tool-using agent traces as color-coded step cards, with collapsible observations, pretty-printed JSON, and a timeline sidebar:

 agentic: